Data-Driven Marketing: Definition & How To Do It

 Imagine you are running social media ads and email marketing campaigns simultaneously.
 Data analysis shows your social media ads are generating tons of leads, while your email campaign is falling flat.

 With this information, you can shift resources.
-Allocate more budget to high-performing social media ads and maybe even pause the email campaign for some retooling.
+Allocate more budget to high-performing social media ads and, if needed, pause the email campaign for some retooling.
 This ensures you are pouring money into what actually drives results.

 5. Provides real-time analytics for quick adjustments